simhaonline/EmailMarketingAutomation/README.md

 2. Review Authorization Permissions
 3. Now you should see slides copies & their pdf version in your Google Drive

-## Part II: Merge Spreadsheets to Email
+## Part II: Customized Email for All Customers
 ### Step 1: Script Editor
 In your spreadsheet, go to `Tools` -> `Script editor`, paste the codes in [sendEmails.gs](https://github.com/vanessaaleung/GoogleScriptsAutomation/blob/master/sendEmails.gs)